 Guber was known for her readiness to volunteer her services to any cause that would serve the nation.
-During World War II, as a forty-year-old mother of three (her daughter Haya [b.
+During World War II, as a 40-year-old mother of three (her daughter Haya [b.
 1938] was a young girl at the time), Guber volunteered for the ATS (Auxiliary Territorial Service) of the British Army, where she served from 1940–1942 along with other Jewish women soldiers.

-Guber imparted to her sons her own values of volunteerism, loyalty and dedication to their people.
+Guber imparted to her sons her own values of volunteerism, loyalty, and dedication to their people.
 Ephraim enlisted in the British Army and fought against the Germans; with the outbreak of the War of Independence, he joined the ranks of local Jewish fighters and fell in battle on March 26, 1948, two months before the state was declared.
 His younger brother, Zvi, a gifted poet, enlisted in the army at an early age.
 He too fell in battle on July 8, 1948.
-In her book Im ha-Banim (with my sons), Guber offered a portrait of her sons and shared various aspects of her life and family.
+In her book Im ha-Banim (With my sons), Guber offered a portrait of her sons and shared various aspects of her life and family.
 She bore her grief bravely and came to be known as “Em ha-Banim” (mother of the sons).

 In her book El Masu’ot Lachish (Signal fires of Lachish, 1961), Guber described the challenges and difficulties confronting the couple in their work with the immigrants of Lachish and the many achievements of the settlement enterprise there.
 David Ben-Gurion, then Prime Minister and Minister of Defense, considered Rivka Guber to be a role model and a symbol of volunteerism and devotion to the state.
 Guber was awarded the Israel Prize in 1967 for her life’s work in education and immigrant absorption.

-In 1968 the Gubers were invited to settle in Kefar Ahim, a community of Holocaust survivors from Hungary and Romania who had arrived in Israel during the British Mandate as ma’apilim (clandestine immigrants).
+In 1968 the Gubers were invited to settle in Kefar Ahim, a community of Holocaust survivors from Hungary and Romania who had arrived in Israel during the Mandate for Palestine given to Great Britain by the League of Nations in April 1920 to administer Palestine and establish a national home for the Jewish people.
+It was terminated with the establishment of the State of Israel on May 14, 1948.British Mandate as ma’apilim (clandestine immigrants).
 The moshav, founded in 1949, was named “Village of the Brothers” in honor of the Gubers’ sons, Ephraim and Zvi.
-While living in Kefar Ahim, Guber gathered testimonies from moshav members, who recounted their journey of survival from Holocaust to aliyah, and the life stories of their family members who had perished.
+While living in Kefar Ahim, Guber gathered testimonies from moshav members, who recounted their journey of survival from Holocaust to Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah, and the life stories of their family members who had perished.
 Compiled and edited by Guber, these testimonies were published in 1974 in a book entitled Eleh Toldot Kefar Ahim (literally, These are the generations of the Village of the Brothers, 1974) in memory of the murdered relatives of the moshav members.
 Other books by Guber include Rak Shevil (Only a path, 1970) and Morashah le-Hanhil (A legacy to impart, 1979).